Frequently Asked Questions

 Oils used in engines leak into the air supply by design.
 Their chemical signature has been repeatedly found in aircraft cabins and cockpits.
 Extensive evidence confirms that exposures are occurring and health and flight safety is being compromised.
 A hair analysis test is available which can detect several signature compounds of jet oils and HBM (human bio monitoring) can detect other substances present only in aircraft cabin air.
 Over 127 substances are known to date, many of which are neurotoxic, cancerogenic or endocrine disrupting..

 Why have most doctors never heard of Aerotoxic Syndrome?

 Because Aerotoxic Syndrome is not officially registered and classified as such by the World Health Organisation, or the regulators.
-View new study published by WHO and along list of scientific papers stating the problem exists.
+One should point doctors toward CO/ VOC poisoning.
+View a new study published by WHO and along list of scientific papers stating that the problem exists.